synxty/idea/index.md

 - **Injury Proneness:** reflects a character's susceptibility to physical setbacks and injuries, influencing their likelihood of becoming **Bruised** or **Injured** during battles.
 Higher values indicating a greater susceptibility.
 It is important that characters cannot become bruised or injured solely through regular gameplay.
 - **Endurance:** Reflects a character's ability to sustain combat fatigue.
 Characters with higher **Endurance** are better equipped to withstand the strain of consecutive battles without experiencing significant reductions in combat effectiveness.

 ### 3.5.
+Development Attributes

+**Development Attributes** are pivotal character traits that drive growth and progression.
+These attributes encapsulate a character's dedication to honing their skills, pursuing their objectives, and achieving success throughout their career.

+- **Experience:** Represents a character's accumulated experience points gained through participation in battles, trainings, and other relevant activities.
+- **Longevity:** Represents the maximum amount of experience points a character can accumulate before retirement.
+This threshold can be extended through exceptional performance, ongoing training, or special achievements.
+Conversely, it may diminish due to sustained injuries, declining performance, or other adverse circumstances.
+- **Work Ethic:** Reflects a character's dedication, diligence, and commitment to their training and development.
+A high work ethic contributes to consistent improvement accelerating the progression of the character's attributes.

+### 3.6.
 Team Cohesion Attributes

-Team cohesion attributes encompass character traits essential for promoting effective teamwork and unity within a group.
-These attributes measure a character's ability to function as a cohesive unit, inspire their teammates, and work in harmony with others to achieve success on the battlefield and are crucial for maintaining a balanced and synergistic team environment.
+**Team Cohesion Attributes** encompass the collective qualities and dynamics that contribute to the unity, synergy, and effectiveness of a group of characters working together towards a common goal.
+These attributes not only determine the cohesion within a team but also influence their overall performance and success in various endeavors.

 - **Adaptability:** Represents a character's ability to adjust to different situations, strategies, and teammates.
 - **Leadership:** Represents a character's capacity to guide and inspire their teammates and making them better.
 - **Teamwork:** Represents a character's ability to work in harmony with others, promoting unity and cohesion.
 - **Dedication:** Represents a character's unwavering commitment to their team's objectives, promoting loyalty and a strong sense of duty.

-### 3.6.
-Development Attributes

-Development attributes are character traits vital for growth and advancement.
-These attributes reflect a character's commitment to improving their skills, achieving their goals, and attaining success in their career.

-- **Progression Rate:** Represents the speed at which a character can learn new abilities, improve their stats and enhance their attributes.
-- **Determination:** Reflect's a character's drive to improve their stats and enhance their attributes
-- **Professionalism:** Reflect's how effectively a character manages their stats and attributes improvements.
-- **Ambition:** Represents a character's desire to achieve greatness, climb the ranks, and continuously strive to be the best.
-- **Experience:** Represents a character's current experience level,
-- **Longevity:** Represents how long a character can maintain their career at a high level.

 ## 4. Character Roles